Individual Retirement Plans (IRA)

 - Coverdell Education Savings Accounts

 *Annual Percentage Yield.
 Rates are subject to change without prior notice.
-Savings rates and terms effective March 3, 2020 Fees could reduce the earnings on the account.
+Savings Rates and terms effective April 30, 2020.
+Fees could reduce the earnings on the account.
 Penalty for early withdrawal of Savings and IRA Certificates.

 Yes!
 Moving funds from another qualifying plan to a PHFCU IRA is simple and may be processed as a transfer or rollover.
 Consult a tax adviser to help decide which is best for you.Yes.
 Here's some of the key features: